HL7/C-CDA-Examples/Encounters/Hospital Discharge Encounter with Billable Diagnoses/Readme.md

 ### Comments

 * This is an example of a hospitalization with discharge diagnoses.
 Meaningful Use requires a place to document encounter diagnoses, and this example attempts to satisfy.
-This example aligns with QRDA suggestion for encounter diagnosis.
+This example aligns with QRDA suggestion to use a Rank Observation for Principal diagnosis.
 ### Custodian

 * John D'Amore jdamore@diameterhealth.com (GitHub: jddamore)